 In 2021 we moved to a fantastic new setting in lakeside parkland at Kirklington, 3 miles the other side of town from our previous site at Southwell Racecourse.
 Southwell is a beautiful Nottinghamshire market town (see the about Southwell page) approximately 13 miles from Nottingham and 8 miles from the A1 and Newark.
 See how to get to us here.
 It really is a great venue for a festival - see some pictures at the foot of the page.

 There's plenty of space to camp, right on the festival site by the lakes.
-You can bring your vehicle onto the campsite (with a ticket) so there's no need to lug tents and equipment about.
+You can bring your vehicle onto the campsite (park your car by your tent) so there's no need to lug tents and equipment about.
 For those not camping there's a free day car-park right next to the entrance.
 Or for a bit of extra luxury, why not try glamping?
+(The campsite has chemical waste disposal points.)

-You'll find over 50 artists performing over 4 days on 3 main stages plus a children's stage and a workshop tent.
-The Lake Stage (our biggest) is a large open arena (we recommend you bring chairs).
-The Folk Stage has a folkier feel to the music and it's in a marquee, (without walls).
+You'll find over 60 artists performing over 4 days on 3 main stages plus a children's stage and a workshop tent, and further occasional performances in the main bar and by the boathouse bar.
+The Lake Stage (our biggest) is a large open arena with an audience cover which was new in 2024.
+The Folk Stage has a folkier feel to the music and it's in a marquee.
 The Frontier Stage is our smaller third stage with a more lively feel to lots of the music.
-This is also an open stage.
+This is an open stage, though we are exploring use of a cover for 2026.
 You can bring chairs or mats to all the stages.
-Stages used to be in marquees, but the overwhelming majority of those feeding back to us in 2021 and 2022 wanted us to retain this format.

 .png)